QuimeraKoke/coding-dojo-test/README.md

 ## Propose Solution

-Because the application position includes mastery on Python/HTML/CSS/JS/Django I decided to use Django as backend and template render using vanilla HTML/CSS/JS for the web.
+Because the application position includes mastery on Python 3.7/HTML/CSS/JS/Django 3.2 I decided to use Django as backend and template render using vanilla HTML/CSS/JS for the web.
 Additionally, I will use some frameworks and libraries to manage the objects/models in the request as django-rest-framework and libraries as bootstrap for a better looking 😎.